Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Implementing PUBO via multi-qubit interactions in quantum hardware

 \section{Implementing PUBO via multi-qubit interactions in quantum hardware}

-In this section, we discuss possibilities to implement three-body interactions realizing third-order PUBO problems in quantum hardware.
+In this section, we discuss possibilities to implement three-body interactions in order to realize third-order PUBO formulations in quantum hardware.
+The exploration of such multi-body interaction terms and their role in enhancing quantum annealing protocols, for example by using them as non-stoquastic driving terms~\cite{Ghosh2024}, has become an active area of research.
 As we will see, the constant overhead of directly implementing PUBO problems is more than compensated---already for small problem sizes---by the advantageous scaling of the minimal gap investigated in the previous section.